freezer333/ramapo/source/courses/cmps369/index.md

 It is highly recommended that you have access to your own computer to do your development on, most machines in college labs will not have Node.js installed.
 However, for assignments only dealing with client-side programming, you may be able to use any machine in the labs.

 ## Course Materials - Program Editors
 While your basic text editor will allow you to write HTML/CSS and JavaScript, it can be quite error prone without an editor that supports automatic indentation and syntax highlighting.
 There are many possibilities.
-If you wish, you can also use larger integrated develoment environments (IDE), such as Microsoft Visual Studio or eclipse.
-Use of a full-fledged IDE is not absolutely necessary however, and many web developers prefer to use light-weight editors such as those listed below.

 - [Sublime Text](http://www.sublimetext.com/) - runs on Windows, Mac OSX, Linux.
 (Note, the free trial works forever...)
 - [Github's Atom](https://atom.io/) - runs on Windows, Mac OSX, Linux.
 Free.
+- [Microsoft's VS Code](https://code.visualstudio.com) - runs on Windows, Mac OSX, Linux.
+Free

+If you wish, you can also use larger integrated development environments (IDE), such as Microsoft Visual Studio or eclipse, Web Storm, etc. Use of a full-fledged IDE is not necessary however, and most web developers prefer to use light-weight editors such as those listed above.

 # Course Structure
-All slides, code, and any other material for this class will always be posted to MOODLE.
-This site will be kept up to date as well, however if there is ever a difference in schedule or due date, always view Moodle as the definative source of information.
+This website is the sole place I will link HW assignments, slides, and code.
+We will use MOODLE only for assignment submission.

 ## Schedule
 <div style="margin:0px;padding:0px;overflow:hidden">